-- 2 In the interests of standardisation there will be only one teacher/examiner per Centre.
+- In the interests of standardisation there will be only one teacher/examiner per Centre.
 Each Centre selects its own teacher/examiner.
 This is normally a teacher from within the Languages Department, but could be someone local from outside the Centre.
 CIE is not responsible for any fees agreed.
 Where a Centre wishes to use additional teacher/examiners because it has a large number of candidates, permission to do so must be sought from the IGCSE Languages Officer before the start of each oral examination period.
 If permission is given to use more than one teacher/examiner, internal moderation must take place at the Centre to ensure that all its Speaking tests are marked to the same standard.
-The sample should include the work of each teacher/examiner and an Oral Examination Summary Mark Sheet should be submitted for each teacher/examiner, with candidate names and numbers clearly entered. - 3 Confidential test materials are despatched approximately two-three weeks before the assessment period.
+The sample should include the work of each teacher/examiner and an Oral Examination Summary Mark Sheet should be submitted for each teacher/examiner, with candidate names and numbers clearly entered. - Confidential test materials are despatched approximately two-three weeks before the assessment period.
 These should be opened four working days before the Centre's assessment starts and studied carefully by the teacher/examiner before conducting his/her first tests.
 Teacher/examiners who have prepared their own roles fully and are confident in what they are doing are better able to help candidates who experience any difficulty.
 Once the materials have been opened, the tests must be completed as soon as is realistically possible.
-After the tests have been completed, the materials remain confidential and must be kept in a secure place by the Centre until the end of the examination period. - 4 Each teacher/examiner will be required to record a sample of candidates from each Centre at which he or she examines.
-The teacher/examiner is asked to select and record six candidates, covering as wide a range of ability as possible.
-The candidates selected should be spread as evenly as possible across the range of marks (2 good, 2 middling, 2 weak): if there is a large range of marks (eg 40-90), teacher/examiners should be especially careful to send tests spread across the range, not just the top 2, middle 2 and bottom 2.
+After the tests have been completed, the materials remain confidential and must be kept in a secure place by the Centre until the end of the examination period. - Each teacher/examiner will be required to record the speaking tests of all candidates from each Centre at which he or she examines.
 This will enable the moderator to check accurately the standard of assessment.
 The recording should be carried out in accordance with the instructions headed 'Recording of Candidates' (see paragraph 8).
-The recording must be sent to CIE together with the moderator copy of the completed MS1 Mark Sheet and a copy of the completed Oral Examination Summary Mark Sheet (see paragraphs 5 and 6). - 5 Two types of mark sheet are provided: - (a) One mark sheet (the Oral Examination Summary Mark Sheet (provided in the syllabus)) is intended as a working document, on which the marks for each section of the test are to be entered in detail as specified in the Marking Instructions.
+The recording must be sent to CIE together with the moderator copy of the completed MS1 Mark Sheet and a copy of the completed Oral Examination Summary Mark Sheet (see paragraphs 5 and 6). - Two types of mark sheet are provided: - (a) One mark sheet (the Oral Examination Summary Mark Sheet (provided in the syllabus)) is intended as a working document, on which the marks for each section of the test are to be entered in detail as specified in the Marking Instructions.
 Be very careful to check all additions. - (b) The total marks should then be transferred to the Internal Assessment Mark Sheet (MS1).

-- Despatch and return of mark sheets and recorded sample: - www.PapaCambridge.com (a) Mark sheets and recordings are to be returned to CIE once all the speaking tests have completed.
-The deadline for receipt by CIE of these items is 15 May for the examination.
-Do not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to CIE in the separate envelope provided. - (ii) The Moderator copy of the completed Internal Assessment Mark Sheet (MS1), a copy of the completed Oral Examination Summary Mark Sheet and the recorded sample must be sent, to arrive at CIE by no later than 15 May for the June examination. - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+6 Despatch and return of mark sheets and recorded sample:

+- (a) Mark sheets and recordings are to be returned to CIE once all the speaking tests completed.
+The deadline for receipt by CIE of these items is 31 October for the No examination.
+Do not wait until the end of the assessment period before despatchem. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to CIE in the separate envelope provided. - (ii) The Moderator copy of the completed Internal Assessment Mark Sheet (MS1), a copy of the completed Oral Examination Summary Mark Sheet and the recorded sample must be sent, to arrive at CIE by no later than 31 October for the November examination. - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.

-Arrangements for the examination:
+7 Arrangements for the examination: